H. L. Mencken: Race and elitism

 In addition to his identification of races with castes, Mencken had views about the superior individual within communities.
 He believed that every community produced a few people of clear superiority.
 He considered groupings on a par with hierarchies, which led to a kind of natural elitism and natural aristocracy.
 "Superior" individuals, in Mencken's view, were those wrongly oppressed and disdained by their own communities but nevertheless distinguished by their will and personal achievement, not by race or birth.

-In 1989, per his instructions, Alfred A. Knopf published Mencken's "secret diary" as The Diary of H. L. Mencken.
+In 1989, following his instructions, Alfred A. Knopf published Mencken's "secret diary" as The Diary of H. L. Mencken.
 According to an Associated Press story, Mencken's views shocked even the "sympathetic scholar who edited it", Charles Fecher of Baltimore.
 A club in Baltimore, the Maryland Club, had one Jewish member.
 When that member died, Mencken said, "There is no other Jew in Baltimore who seems suitable."
 The diary also quoted him as saying of his black maid, in September 1943, that "it is impossible to talk anything resembling discretion or judgment to a colored woman.
 They are all essentially child-like, and even hard experience does not teach them anything".

 Mencken opposed lynching.
 In 1935, he testified before Congress in support of the Costigan–Wagner Bill.
 While he had previously written negatively about lynchings during the 1910s and 1920s, the lynchings of Matthew Williams and George Armwood caused him to write in support of the bill and give political advice to Walter White on how to maximize the likelihood of the bill's passing.
 The two lynchings in his home state made the issue directly relevant to him.
 His arguments against lynching were influenced by his interpretation of civilization, as he believed that a civilized society would not tolerate it.

 One of his biographers observed that: